• Skip to primary navigation

 Notes

-Remove Excess Water from zucchini
+Remove Excess Water from Zucchini

 In order to keep the texture fudgy and not cakey, I recommend squeezing the water out of the zucchini before using it to make these zucchini brownies.